Cordyceps (mace): properties, contraindications, how to take

 .
 Do you need to take breaks from cordycep?

-Yes, some sources state that you need to take breaks of about a week from consuming cordycep after 6-8 weeks of use.
-This is because the mushrooms in this species activate immune cells and it is important to give the body time to rest and rebalance after a cycle of use.
+Some sources state that you need to take breaks of about a week from consuming cordycep after 6-8 weeks of use.
+This is because cordyceps mushrooms activate immune cells.
+It is important to give the body time to rest and rebalance after a cycle of their use.

 Some scientific studies show that cordyceps can increase blood flow in the heart and brain, improve microcirculation and stabilise blood pressure.
-It should be noted that cordyceps research is mainly in vitro or animal laboratory tests.
+It should be noted that research on cordyceps is mainly in vitro or animal laboratory tests.
 Cordyceps cannot be used as a treatment for hypertension.

 Cordyceps grows mainly in the Tibetan Highlands in the highest mountain areas of Nepal and Tibet.
 It is a relatively rare mushroom and is difficult to collect.
 This makes it expensive - its price is as high as £20,000 per kilogram.

-No, the tentacle (cordyceps) cannot infect humans.
-This fungus does not attack humans, only selected insect species e.g. ants, spiders, moths and locusts.
-It will not affect humans in the way it affects insects.
+No, the tentacle cannot infect humans - it does not attack humans, only selected insect species e.g. ants, spiders, moths and locusts.
+It will not affect humans the way it affects insects.

 .